 PLEASE NOTE: At the moment we ask new patients to only come to the Surgery to register on Tuesday, Wednesday or Thursday between 9am-5pm.
 If you want to register electronically, please fill in all the forms (you will need to print them first for the signature) and email them to firstname.lastname@example.org (please take a photo of yourself holding your ID as well as photos of your ID and proof of address)

 Please do not put the registration forms through the letter box, without speaking to Reception first.
 They will not be processed and will be disposed of in a confidential manner.

 If you need to see the doctor urgently, but are self isolating, you can also follow the above instructions on how to send your registration forms to us.
 You will then be able to sign up for AskmyGP to send your request to the doctor.

 Please make sure you have signed the GMS1 form as well as the SCR Consent form!

 Adults (17 and older):

-You will be required to complete a Registration Form (GMS1), Practice Health Questionnaire (Male or Female, separate forms for children) and SCR Consent Form and bring these to the Practice between Tuesday to Thursday, 9am-6pm, along with your NHS Number (if you have one), proof of address within the last 3 months e.g. recent bank statement, utilities bill, tenancy agreement or council tax bill AND photo proof of identity e.g, passport, driving licence or National ID Card.
+You will be required to complete a Registration Form (GMS1), Practice Health Questionnaire (Male or Female, separate forms for children) and SCR Consent Form and email these to email@example.com, along with your NHS Number (if you have one), proof of address within the last 3 months e.g. recent bank statement, utilities bill, tenancy agreement or council tax bill AND photo proof of identity e.g, passport, driving licence or National ID Card.
 Please note we do not accept driving licences as proof of address.

 Please click on the appropriate link below to print the questionnaire: